 - 2 large eggs

-- Preheat oven to 400 degrees and place tortillas on a baking sheet.
-Brush both sides with olive, grapeseed or refined coconut oil and then sprinkle generously with sea salt, pepper and garlic powder.
+- Preheat oven to 400 degrees F (204 C) and place tortillas on a baking sheet.
+Brush both sides with olive, avocado or refined coconut oil and then sprinkle generously with sea salt, pepper and garlic powder.

 - If your tortillas are too large, cut them into smaller circles with a pizza cutter and cut the smaller scraps into “chips” to bake alongside the tostada circles.